Supreme People's Assembly

 The SPA consists of one deputy from each of North Korea's 687 constituencies, elected to five-year terms.
 The Workers' Party of Korea, which the constitution recognizes as the state's leading party, dominates the Assembly in a monopoly coalition with the Social Democratic Party and the Chondoist Chongu Party.
-Elections are usually held in five-year intervals, the most recent in 2019.
+Elections are usually held in five-year intervals; the most recent one was in 2026.

 History

+After the defeat of Japan in the Second World War and Liberation of Korea in the North by Soviet forces, the Provisional People's Committee of North Korea organized elections for the provincial, city, county people's committees in late 1946 and early 1947, cementing dominance of the emerging Workers Party of Korea in the North, as between 65% and 83% of members of each committee were members of the communist party.

+On 17 February 1947, representatives from the provincial, city and county people's committees met in Pyongyang to form the People's Assembly of North Korea with the power of "highest organ of state sovereignty", which was empowered to act until the reunification.

+After the foundation of the Republic of Korea in the South, the North Korean authorities called for the elections for the first Supreme People's Assembly in 1948 in both the North and the South, with the southern elections claimed to have been held underground.
+The Supreme People's Assembly proclaimed the birth of the Democratic People's Republic of Korea on 9th September, 1948.

+The Supreme People's Assembly adopted the first constitution of North Korea in 1948, which was modelled on the Soviet Constitution.
+The Constitution designated the Supreme People's Assembly as the highest organ of state sovereignty.
+Under the 1948 Constitution, the Assembly size was mandated on the rule of 1 deputy representing 50,000 people.

 Under the 1972 Constitution, the number of seats in the Assembly was 655.
 This was increased to 687 following the 1986 election.

 In 1990, the composition of the SPA was 601 seats held by the Workers' Party of Korea, 51 seats held by the Korean Social Democratic Party, 22 seats held by the Chondoist Chongu Party and 13 seats held by independents.